Iwertyuiop123653/Iwertyuiop123653/README.md

 - 👋 Hi, I’m @Iwertyuiop123653
 - 👀 I’m interested in ...
 Code
 - 🌱 I’m currently learning ...
 JetBrains
-- 💞️ I’m looking to collaborate on ... @IFOODy00
+- 💞️ I’m looking to collaborate on ...
+Github
 - 📫 How to reach me ...  soup6969696969@gmail.com

 <!---